mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Most models do one thing.
 You give them a payload — a question, a prompt, a bit of text to chew on — and they reply.
 One toss, one echo.
 A single bead moved from one cup to the next.
 They’re one-trick ponies.
 They don’t walk.
 They don’t push.
 They don’t unfold a plan across time.

 Still others come with more beneath the surface.
 They may not look like it, but some walk paths.
-Because, in practice, some problems are elephants, too big to eat in a bite.
+Because, in practice, some problems are elephants — too big to eat in a bite.
 They involve steps as a matter of necessity.
 So the model must move.
 And that implies, whether or not you see it, a control loop and a developer.
 It’s an app as much as a model.
 And how it moves depends on the route it was given.

-Model vendors have called this deliberate turn taking, forward motion **thinking** and **reasoning** where I chose **walking** to draw the eye to the loop.
+Model vendors have called this deliberate turn-taking, forward motion **thinking** and **reasoning**, where I chose **walking** to draw the eye to the loop.
 Turns are not conclusive.
 They’re partial efforts.
 The model propels itself — foot down, push — then repeats en route to completing the task at hand.

 The focus on the pushing motion reveals a model is often more than just a mind.
 It may also include a latent trajectory — a designed behavior that loops over a plan.
 Like Link setting out on a quest map in hand: sometimes with a clearly marked path, sometimes just with boots and instinct.
-You discover which by watching how the model acts.
-How it uses the tools.
-How it keeps the thread moving forward.
+You discover which by watching how the model acts, how it uses the tools, how it keeps the thread moving forward.

 This is where the fiction gives way — because something more is afoot.

 Some walking models stick to the path — narrow ones, like ChatGPT’s Deep Research — where others wander through towns, darting from shop to shop.
 That is, some are kept on a leash, while others have greater autonomy.

 The difference isn’t always visible in the interface.
 It lives in the wiring, shows up in the loop.

-That’s why this isn’t only a question of intelligence.
-It’s a question of motion.

-Some models move a bead, take a single step.
-Some models walk.
+A walking model is already **agentic** by nature — a program with its own legs and rhythm.
+Whether we call it a *model* or an *agent* depends less on behavior than on the **boundary of the glass**.
+When everything happens inside the model’s own window — its prompt, its process — we call it a model.
+When that glass widens and the model steps into a larger environment — your loop, your workflow — it becomes an agent.
+One lives behind the glass; the other walks through it.

-And how far we’re willing to let them go is a matter of weighing in on the risks.
+The focus is the motion.
+The model moves a bead.
+Another lifts it cup to cup to cup, and how far we’re willing to let it go is a matter of weighing in on the risks.

 ## Risk Categories